 Each inmate is allowed one hour of free on-site visitation per week.
 Additional on-site visits can be done, but will be charged at the same rate as remote visitation.
+All visits are held at the Sedgwick County Adult Detention Facility located at 141 W Elm.
 All visits will be video visits and must be scheduled at least 24 hours in advance.
 The first time a remote visitation user registers, they must be approved by Detention staff.
 This is only done Monday – Friday.
 An adult must accompany anyone under the age of 18.
 Visitors must produce a valid government issued ID such as: Driver’s License (DL), state ID card, passport or Military ID for identity verification.
 Children twelve (12) years of age or older must show a school ID or birth certificate.
 Follow the link below for more information on using video visitation.

 If a visitor is disruptive or not properly dressed, visitation may be stopped or refused.

 On-site Visitation Schedule:

 Monday - Friday from 1 to 5:30 PM and 7 to 9 PM